 Other doctors advise waiting until at least one menstrual period has come and gone.
 Delaying sex will help reduce the risk of infection.

-Women can become pregnant within 2 weeks of an abortion.
+People can become pregnant within 2 weeks of an abortion.
 For those who are ready to get pregnant again, there is generally no medical reason to delay trying to conceive — unless a doctor advises otherwise.

-Women do not need to take extra steps to become pregnant after an abortion.
+A person does not need to take extra steps to become pregnant after an abortion.